After the Text honours the work of renowned historian Margaret Mullett, who since the 1970s has transformed the study of Byzantine literature.

 20. Reading an Icon of the Black Mohammed: Georgios Klontzas on Islam

 21. The Monastery of Christ the Saviour in Sourmaina and the Hagiographical Dossier of St Eugenios

 22. The Transmission of Monumental Art: Travelling Saints and Monastic Networks

 23. Exploring Thessaloniki – a Mismatch of Art History and Urban History

 24. The Impact of Choir and Organ on Synagogue Architecture.
 Preliminary Thoughts on the Role of Musical Performance in Balkan Sephardic Communities

 Liz James is Professor of Art History at the University of Sussex, UK.

-Oliver Nicholson taught history at the University of Minnesota, USA.
+Oliver Nicholson taught Late Antiquity at the University of Minnesota, USA.